Colored Contacts: All About Color Contact Lenses

 Are color contact lenses safe?

-Yes, colored contact lenses are safe — as long as your contacts are properly prescribed, used and cared for.
+Yes, colored contact lenses are safe — as long as your contacts are properly fitted, worn and cared for.

 It's essential that you see an eye doctor for a proper contact lens exam and fitting.
 This will ensure your color contacts are safe and comfortable and look natural on your eye.